diyabc/diyabc.github.io/index.md

 # Graphical User Interface

 ### :warning: :construction: **IMPORTANT**: an important release is due in the next few days (before May 21th).
 It will fix numerous ongoing issues.
 Please wait for this new release before opening new issues.
-IT was preivously planned for May 12th, we are really sorry for the delay, the final development step did not go as smoothly as we expected.
+It was preivously planned for May 12th, and we are really sorry for the delay, the final development stage did not go as smoothly as we expected.

 `DIYABC-RF` can be used through a graphical user interface (GUI) called `DIYABC-RF GUI`, please visit the [dedicated page](/gui/) for more